 beige chunky blanket

-And more!
-Given Etsy's broad-matching capabilities, it’s unnecessary to repeat the same words over and over in our title.
-Rather than "Beige Knitted Blanket, Chunky Knitted Blanket, Cozy Blanket," we can have "Cozy Beige Chunky Knitted Blanket."
-Because we will exact-match for our superstar keyword, chunky knitted blanket.
-And we'll also broad-match for "cozy blanket, beige blanket, beige knitted blanket," and so on.
+Given Etsy's broad-matching capabilities, it’s unnecessary to repeat the same words over and over in the title.
+Rather than "Beige Knitted Blanket, Chunky Knitted Blanket, Cozy Blanket," try "Cozy Beige Chunky Knitted Blanket."
+It will exact-match for the superstar keyword, "chunky knitted blanket."
+And it will also broad-match for "cozy blanket," "beige blanket," "beige knitted blanket," and so on.

-Without the needless repetitions of “blanket,” our title now has lots of room for other keywords.
-Etsy allows up to 140 characters; we have 110 left!
-Ideally, you’d want to find terms closely related to your product that you could broad-match for.
-The term "wool blanket" is low-hanging fruit, so we’ll add “wool” to make our title "Cozy Beige Wool Chunky Knitted Blanket."
+Without the needless repetitions of “blanket,” the title now has lots of room for other keywords.
+Etsy allows up to 140 characters in each listing's title.
+You’ll want to find terms closely related to your product that the listing could easily broad-match for.
+The term "wool blanket" is low-hanging fruit, so we’ll add “wool” to make the title "Cozy Beige Wool Chunky Knitted Blanket."

 Targeting shoppers

-Etsy suggests having up to four keyword phrases in your title.
+Etsy suggests having up to four keyword phrases in your listings' titles.
 But what if you’ve adequately described your item and can’t come up with another good descriptive phrase?
-In such cases, I recommend trying one related to your target customer.
-These typically won't bring in a lot of traffic.
-But they are good to experiment with when you have room in your title.
+In such cases, eRank recommends trying one related to your target customer.
+Now, these typically won't bring in a lot of traffic.
+But they are good to experiment with when you have the room to do so.

-For instance, we could complete our demo title by targeting buyers shopping for gifts for particular recipients.
+For instance, we could complete this listing's title by targeting buyers who are shopping for gifts for specific recipients.
 Let’s start by entering the broad search "gifts for" in Keyword Tool.
-It will generate a list of related suggestions for us.
+It will generate a list of related suggestions.

-From here, we'd scroll down to find “low-hanging fruit” keywords.
-At the time of this writing, "social worker gift" and "matron of honor gift" have okay search volume and competition levels.
-So, we’ll save them both to our Keyword List to keep an eye on.
+From here, we scroll down to find “low-hanging fruit” keywords.
+At the time of this writing, "gift for female friend" has a search volume and competition level.
+So, we’ll save it to the Keyword List to keep an eye on.

 Selecting tags for your listings

-Now that we've got our title, we next want to head down to our tags and begin filling these out.
-The tags section is another area that Etsy will use to make both exact-matches and broad-matches.
+Now that the listing has a title, we want to head down to the "Tags" section and begin adding relevant keywords.
+The "Tags" section is another area that Etsy uses to make both exact matches and broad matches.
 Remember, exact matches are more powerful.
-Therefore, we'll prioritize keeping our superstar keywords together where possible.
+Therefore, we'll prioritize keeping the superstar keywords together where possible.

-For instance, our superstar keyword "chunky knitted blanket" is 22 characters.
-Nuts, it’s too long to fit in a tag on its own.
-So, we'll need to split it between two tags.
+For instance, the superstar keyword "chunky knitted blanket" is 22 characters.
+It’s too long to fit in a tag on its own.
+So, it needs to be split between two tags.
 We could either break it into "chunky knitted" or "knitted blanket."
 A quick check in Keyword Tool tells us that no one is searching "chunky knitted" on its own.
-That means our best bet will be entering it as "knitted blanket."
+This means that the best bet is "knitted blanket."

-Next, we add "chunky wool," "social worker gift," and "cozy beige" to our tags.
-And having used all the words from our title, we see we’ve still got room in our tags to experiment with.
-Great!
-This is where to put keywords from our initial search that didn't make the cut for our title.
-While they were too broad or competitive for our title, they are fine for finishing our tags.
+Next, we can add "chunky wool," "gift for female friend," and "cozy beige" to the tags.
+And hey, it looks like there's still some room left in the "Tags" section.
+Time to experiment!
+This is where to put keywords from the initial search that didn't make the cut for the title.
+While they were too broad or competitive for the title, they will be a good addition to the listing's tags.

 Testing and experimenting

-So, let's go back to our original search for "blanket" in Keyword Tool.
+Let's go back to the original search for "blanket" in Keyword Tool.
 We saved:

 throw blanket